fourquestionsllc/data_engineering_questions/data_engineering_questions.md

 D. You can not create an unencrypted Aurora Replica for an encrypted Aurora DB cluster.

 E. You can not create an encrypted Aurora Replica for an unencrypted Aurora DB cluster.

+## answers:

+The following answers are incorrect about Amazon Aurora:

+B. It handles the loss of up to two copies of data without affecting read availability and three copies of data without affecting the write availability.

+Explanation: This statement is incorrect.
+Amazon Aurora handles the loss of up to two copies of data without affecting write availability and up to three copies of data without affecting read availability.
+The roles of read and write availability are reversed in this option.

+C. Scale OUT if your writes are creating issues and scale UP if your reads are creating issues.

+Explanation: This statement is incorrect.
+In Aurora, to scale writes, you would typically scale up, as the write capacity of Aurora instances is determined by the instance size.
+To scale reads, you would scale out by adding more Aurora Replicas.
+The statement incorrectly advises scaling out for writes and scaling up for reads.

+Correct statements:

+A. It handles the loss of up to two copies of data without affecting the db write availability and three copies of data without affecting the read availability.

+This is correct.
+Aurora maintains high availability and durability by storing copies of your data across multiple availability zones (AZs).

+D. You cannot create an unencrypted Aurora Replica for an encrypted Aurora DB cluster.

+This is correct.
+If the Aurora DB cluster is encrypted, all replicas of that cluster must also be encrypted.

+E. You cannot create an encrypted Aurora Replica for an unencrypted Aurora DB cluster.

+This is correct.
+If the original Aurora DB cluster is unencrypted, its replicas must also be unencrypted.

+Summary of Incorrect Answers:

+B. (Incorrect: Misstated read/write availability after data loss)

+C. (Incorrect: Misstated scaling recommendations for write/read issues)